-And the easiest way to track your progress on them is to keep track of your one-rep maxes.
+You need a way to track that progress, of course.
+And the easiest way to track your progress is to track your one-rep maxes.

-If your 1RMs for these lifts are going up over time, you’re doing a lot right and moving in the right direction.
+If that is happening–if your one-rep maxes on your key exercises are going up over time–then you know you’re doing a lot right and moving in the right direction.

-Sure, you can still hit plateaus and have to take “special” actions to break them…and you and still need to know how to adjust your diet based on what’s happening on the scale and in the mirror…but in many ways you’ve got the “hardest” part of gaining weight down (training correctly).
+Sure, you can still hit plateaus that rquire “special” adjustments to break through … and you and still need to know how to adjust your diet based on what’s happening on the scale and in the mirror … but so long as you’re increasing your whole-body strength, you’ve got the “hardest” part of gaining muscle nailed.

 Put it all together and keep everything on track and you’ll never get stuck in a rut like I did.

 There are better reasons to track your one-rep maxes than having a real answer to questions like, “How much do ya bench?”